SateaMall/Best-Web-Project-Ever/WebSiteCode/readme.txt

-Depose the web site code here
+Depose the web site code files in this folder